jialuechen/torchquant/README.md

 TorchQuant is a comprehensive derivatives pricing library built on top of PyTorch's automatic differentiation and GPU/TPU/MPS acceleration.
 It is a differentiable pricing framework with high-accuracy of numerical methods.
 It provides comprehensive tools for asset pricing, risk management, and model calibration.

-## Advantages
-- fast and accurate implementation of erf function (hence the normal distribution too), which is actually two orders of magnitude faster than its equivalent in scipy.stats
-- overcome the drawbacks of finite difference method in quant finance, such as the need for re-valuation computation and approximation errors
-- enable optional hardware acceleration

 ## Features

 - **Asset Pricing**: